Is this the greatest trick the market has ever pulled?

 This material is intended for industry professionals and is not intended to be relied upon as a forecast or investment advice, and does not constitute a recommendation, offer, or solicitation for any specific security or any specific investment strategy.
 Investment advice is only provided within the context of a written advisory agreement with a client.
 This material represents the current market views of the author, and there is no guarantee that any forecasts made will come to pass.
 Due to various risks and uncertainties, actual events, results, or performance may differ materially from those reflected or contemplated in any forward-looking statements.

-Steve Deppe, CMT, is a senior market strategist and senior wealth advisor for AlphaCore Wealth Advisory, based in San Diego, California.
-Before joining AlphaCore, Mr. Deppe was a principal at Nerad + Deppe Wealth Management.
+Steve Deppe, CMT, is a principal and senior market strategist and wealth advisor at Nerad + Deppe Wealth Management, based in San Diego, California.
 He began his career with American Express Financial Advisors and was a manager for several years with Ameriprise Financial.
 Mr. Deppe is a CMT (Chartered Market Technician) charterholder and a member of the CMT Association.
 He is also a member of the American Association of Professional Technical Analysts (AAPTA).